-During the six months ended October 31, 2019, we incurred \$713,661 in general and administrative stock compensation expense related to stock option grants to executives, employees and consultants.
+During the six months ended October 31, 2019, we incurred \$940,510 in general and administrative stock compensation expense related to stock option grants to executives, employees and consultants as well as shares issued for services to Spartan.
 All option grants are granted at the per share fair value on the grant date.
 Vesting of options differs based on the terms of each option.
 We valued the options at their date of grant utilizing the Black Scholes option pricing model.
 Stock-based compensation is a non-cash expense because we settle these obligations by issuing shares of our Common Stock from authorized shares instead of settling such obligations with cash payments.
+We valued the shares issued for services at their estimated fair value on the date of issuance.